How To Paint An Easter Bunny Silhouette

 - 11″ x 14″ Canvas or Canvas Paper

 - Acrylic Paint (I used Plaid Apple Barrel Craft Paint.
-Use whatever paint you have and match the colors!)

 - Paint colors: